-- 1.44 The Balances and Reserves Strategy recognises the financial risks facing the Council over the MTFS period.
-A key consideration is to ensure financial resilience and sustainability can be supported through the strategy. - 1.45 Cabinet approved the establishment of 2 reserves during 2023/24 Treasury Management Risk and Contract Smoothing reserves.
+1.44 The Balances and Reserves Strategy recognises the financial risks facing the Council over the MTFS period.
+A key consideration is to ensure financial resilience and sustainability can be supported through the strategy.

+- 1.45 Cabinet approved the establishment of 2 reserves during 2023/24 Treasury Management Risk and Contract Smoothing reserves.
 Additional earmarked reserves will be established to mitigate specific financial risks. - Business Rates Risk to help mitigate the impact of any unexpected reduction in the business rates base and income.
-It is proposed that in the first instance, any windfall from the Gloucestershire Business Rates Pool is allocated to this reserve. - Workforce Planning to ensure a strategic approach to workforce planning can be delivered - Local Government Pension Scheme to help mitigate the risk of a deficit funding position on the Council's Local Government Pension scheme at each triennial review period (next review due April 2025) - 1.46 The review of balances and reserves consolidates several existing separate balances into single over-arching reserves that provide a more flexibility for the Council to fund specific one-off costs as they arise, subject to business case and approval limits. - Asset Management and Property - Planning - 1.47 Therefore, the following balances and reserves position is proposed over MTFS period: - General Fund Balance to be maintained at minimum level of £1.760m - Financial Resilience Reserve held to mitigate the budget gap identified in the MTFS and to facilitate profiling of a Savings and Transformation plan and support the award of the Leisure and Culture contract over MTFS period. - Council Priorities Fund is allocated to separate reserves to support the priorities outlined in the Corporate Plan. - Earmarked reserves to mitigate financial risks are established - Allocate £25k to the Member Training earmarked reserve to providing adequate funding for member training and development as recommended by the Corporate Peer Challenge in October 2022 ("Establish a training and development programme for elected members") - 1.48 If approved, the impact of these proposed changes outlined in the report to the level of balances and reserves is set out in the table below indicating changes to the composition of earmarked reserves over the MTFS period.
+It is proposed that in the first instance, any windfall from the Gloucestershire Business Rates Pool is allocated to this reserve. - Workforce Planning to ensure a strategic approach to workforce planning can be delivered. - Local Government Pension Scheme to help mitigate the risk of a deficit funding position on the Council's Local Government Pension scheme at each triennial review period (next review due April 2025) - 1.46 The review of balances and reserves consolidates several existing separate balances into single over-arching reserves that provide a more flexibility for the Council to fund specific one-off costs as they arise, subject to business case and approval limits. - Asset Management and Property - Planning - 1.47 Therefore, the following balances and reserves position is proposed over MTFS period: - General Fund Balance to be maintained at minimum level of £1.760m - Financial Resilience Reserve held to mitigate the budget gap identified in the MTFS and to facilitate profiling of a Savings and Transformation plan and support the award of the Leisure and Culture contract over MTFS period. - Council Priorities Fund is allocated to separate reserves to support the priorities outlined in the Corporate Plan. - Earmarked reserves to mitigate financial risks are established. - Allocate £25k to the Member Training earmarked reserve to providing adequate funding for member training and development as recommended by the Corporate Peer Challenge in October 2022 ("Establish a training and development programme for elected members") - £0.100m is transferred to the Treasury Management Risk reserve in 2024/25 - £0.118m of additional funding from the Final Local Government Settlement is transferred to the Workforce Planning Reserve - £0.959m is transferred to the Business Rates Risk reserve in recognition of the risk on business rates income over the MTFS period (£0.445m arising from the forecast